OWASP/Top10/2017/en/0x05-introduction.md

 A big thank you to the 516 individuals who took the time to complete the industry ranked survey.
 Your voice helped determine two new additions to the Top 10.
 The additional comments, notes of encouragement (and criticisms), were all appreciated.
 We know your time is valuable and we wanted to say thanks.

 We would like to thank in advance those individuals who contribute significant constructive comments and time reviewing this update to the Top 10.
-As much as possible, we have listed them on the attribution page '+Ack’.
+As much as possible, we have listed them on the attribution page '+Ack-.

 And finally, we'd like to thank in advance all the translators out there that will translate this release of the Top 10 into numerous different languages, helping to make the OWASP Top 10 more accessible to the entire planet.